-Post-deductible FSA/HRA23
+Post-deductible FSA/HRA

-Alternatively, an HSA-qualified FSA or an HRA might reimburse dental and vision expenses and only reimburse other eligible healthcare expenses after satisfying the statutory minimum annual deductible for an HSA-qualified health plan-sometimes called-a post-deductible FSA or HRA.
+Alternatively, an HSA-qualified FSA or an HRA might reimburse dental and vision expenses and, once the statutory minimum annual deductible for an HSA-qualified health plan is satisfied, reimburse other eligible healthcare expenses.
+This is sometimes called a post-deductible FSA or HRA.

 In this case, the FSA or HRA works in cooperation with the HSA.
-While these arrangements pay for dental and vision expenses from the first day of the plan year, they cannot pay or reimburse any other eligible medical expenses until you meet the minimum HSA-qualified health plan deductible of \$1,400 for single coverage or \$2,800 for family coverage in 2022 (for 2023: \$1,500/\$3,000).
+While these arrangements pay for dental and vision expenses from the first day of the plan year, they cannot pay or reimburse any other eligible medical expenses until you meet the minimum HSA-qualified health plan deductible of \$1,650 for single coverage or \$3,300 for family coverage in.
 After that, you can use the account to cover copayments, coinsurance, deductibles, and any other healthcare expenses.
 Some post-deductible FSAs or HRAs require you to meet your specific HSA-qualified HDHP's deductible rather than the minimums stated above.
 Be sure to check with your employer so you understand the specific rules of your plan.